 When you need emergency dental care, our dentist may have to choose between a dental crown or filling to restore your tooth’s natural strength.

-In this blog post, our dentist inwill go over the pros and cons of tooth crowns and fillings so you can feel more informed while seeking dental treatment.
+In this blog post, our dentist in Holland, Michigan will go over the pros and cons of tooth crowns and fillings so you can feel more informed while seeking dental treatment.

 Dental Crown vs. Filling